Sapphirine/Netflix-movie-rating-based-clustering-and-recommendation/Recommender/README.md

 # IMPORTANT
 This program cannot work without the dataset.
-However, Due to the limitation of Github, no more than 100MB file can be uploaded to Github.
-If you want to run this program, please contact us: zl2471@columbia.edu
+The dataset can be downloaded from google drive: https://drive.google.com/a/columbia.edu/folderview?id=0B8rBV_jIjBukNEJnMlZsd25ncVU&usp=sharing (only lionmail can access) with three data file: set0.txt, set1.txt and set2.txt into the directory /data